 Students are prohibited from possessing, distributing, selling, being under the influence of, or using alcohol or drugs, or knowingly being in the presence of students who are possessing, distributing, selling or using alcohol or drugs on school property, at any school-sponsored or approved function or activity, or in vehicles used to transport students to and from school activities.
 Students are also prohibited from possessing, distributing, selling, or using any type of drug paraphernalia and/or vaping devices on school property, at any school sponsored or approved function or activity, or in vehicles used to transport students to and from school activities.
 Possession includes but is not limited to having control over the drugs or alcohol during any part of the school day or while on school property; or storing drugs or alcohol anywhere on school property whether in the student's locker, any other student's locker, or any place on school grounds.
-Any student who violates the drugs and alcohol policy shall be disciplined with potential expulsion from school.
+Any student who violates the drugs and alcohol policy shall be disciplined with potential for suspension, mandatory counseling, and possibly expulsion from school.

-Raymond School District students are not permitted to smoke or possess tobacco products in the building on the school grounds or on school buses.
-Any student bringing tobacco products into school will have them confiscated.
-In addition, smoking is PROHIBITED from any town fields.
-Smoking at school or on school grounds or on buses will result in progressive disciplinary consequences for each offense.
+Raymond School District students are not permitted to smoke or possess tobacco products use or possess nicotine products in the building, on the school grounds or on school buses school grounds, school sponsored events or on school buses.
+Any student bringing tobacco nicotine products into school will have them confiscated.
+In addition, smoking using nicotine products is PROHIBITED from any town fields.
+Smoking Using nicotine products at school, school sponsored events, or on school grounds or on buses will result in progressive disciplinary consequences for each offense.
+At the principal's discretion, repeat offenses will result in a referral to the Student Intervention Team